fungt1/Cal/README.md

 PURPOSE: Front end project that uses alot javascript techniques to track the current day and provide the current day within the year.

 This is a basic calender website that features changing picutres for each month and the current day.
 This project taught my how to user jQuery technigues to grab months, days and years from a generated calander.
 Also introduced me to ajax.
-Link to calander is below.
-Note it is not fully complete and there are some minor styling issures
+Note it is not fully complete and there are some minor styling issues.
+Link to the website is below or visit my website at https://fungt1.github.io/#

 https://fungt1.github.io/Calendar/